Purchasing A Travel Backpack

-Verifying the dimensions, none of the packs measured exactly as reported on the company websites.
-The only way to be sure your pack will make it as a carry on is to ensure that it fits inside the airline's specific sizing box.
+Verifying the dimensions, none of the packs measured precisely as reported on the company websites.
+The only way to be sure your pack will make it as a carry on is to ensure that it fits into the airline's specific sizing box.
 It is easier if your pack is full of soft things that can compress (or squash, smash, and cram into that darn box).
-The take home point, for us, however, was that in the end, whether or not you get your backpack in the cabin with you depends on four things:
+The take-home point, for us, however, was that in the end, whether or not you get your backpack in the cabin with you depends on four things:

-- how conspicuous or bulky YOU look (i.e. do you have a maxed out carry-on and a big personal item you're trying to sneak on board?)
+- How conspicuous or bulky YOU look (i.e., do you have a maxed out carry-on and a significant personal item you're trying to sneak on board?)

 The Checked Bag

 If you love carrying extras of everything, or you're traveling for long periods of time, you'll want a pack more significant than 50 liters in size.
 The most massive pack in this review is the Osprey Farpoint 55, which holds 55 liters of luggage, including the detachable daypack.
 Be sure to check the weight of your checked bags before you leave home.
 Bags that weigh over 50 lbs will likely be subject to oversized baggage fees.

 Accessories & Tips for Organization